AliceXiong/GithubTest/README.md

 # PCA

-School presentations for consulting subject in 2013, near the Thanksgiving festivel:)
+School presentation for consulting course in 2013, near the Thanksgiving festival:)